 To be honest, we never managed to visit the temple partly because of its location a bit further away from the city.

 Visit the temple for sunset, or come here on Buddha’s Day when all Buddhist temples are decorated with colorful lampions.
-Another time worth visiting is during spring for the cherry blossom season, the temple making it of the top places to see cherry blossom in Busan.
+Another time worth visiting is during spring for the cherry blossom season, the temple is one of the top places to see cherry blossoms in Busan.

 How to get to the temple from Haeundae Beach

 Take bus number 100 and ride for 16 stops.
 The bus ride will take around 50 minutes.

 Another option when you choose to take the Blue Train all the way to Songjeong Beach is to take one of the buses heading towards the temple and ride it for only 4 stops.

 No matter which way you choose to go, you will still have to walk for roughly 10 minutes until you reach the temple.